meteor/meteor/content/data-loading.md

 ## Using publications: Subscriptions

 To use publications, you need to create a subscription to it on the client.
 To do so, you call `Meteor.subscribe()` with the name of the publication.
 When you do this, it opens up a subscription to that publication, and the server starts sending data down the wire to ensure that your client collections contain up to date copies of the data that's pushed by the publication.

+Also, `Meteor.subscribe()` returns a "subscription handle", with a property called `.ready()` defined -- a reactive function that returns `true` when the publication becomes ready (either you call `this.ready()` explicitly, or the current contents of a returned cursor are sent over).

 ### Organizing Subscriptions